-The UCEN includes the Bookstore, the Corner Store (where sundries may be purchased) and several eating establishments.
-The UCEN hours will be posted in the lobby for your convenience.
+The UCEN includes the Bookstore, the Corner Store (where sundries may be purchased), FedEx/Kinko's and several eating establishments.
+Please see the Service Desk for hours of operation.

 Smoking

 UC Santa Barbara prohibits smoking inside any buildings.
 Smoking is only allowed in outdoor areas, including breezeways and patios.